duereg/manager-readme/README.md

  - Cheer

     I will celebrate your successes.
 If you're not a person who self-promotes, please let me do it for you.
-Tell me when things go well, share the things which make you proud, and I'll cheer/share appropriately.
+Tell me when things go well, share what makes you proud, and I'll cheer/share appropriately.

  - Firefight

     If my favorite opening line is "I could use a hand with...", my second favorite is "I screwed up: ...".
-      - A mistake, if shared, becomes a challenge; if hidden, becomes a failure.
+      - *A mistake, if shared, becomes a challenge; if hidden, becomes a failure.*

  - Other